rxhernandez/TEMCOIN/README.md

 Authors:
 > Xingfei Wei, Qiankun Mo, Chi Chen, Mark Bathe, and Rigoberto Hernandez.

-* For details on how to use NestedAE please refer to the [user_guide.md](https://github.com/rxhernandez/TEMCOIN/blob/main/user_guide.md) in the docs folder.
+* For details on how to use TEMCOIN please refer to the [user_guide.md](https://github.com/rxhernandez/TEMCOIN/blob/main/user_guide.md) in the docs folder.

 * Any questions or comments please reach out via email